lightning/bolts/02-peer-protocol.md

       - SHOULD fail the channel.

  A receiving node:
+  - if either `splice_verification_pubnonces` or `splice_signing_pubnonces` does not contain
+    a `splice_pub_nonce` for each in-progress splice spending from a simple-taproot-channel funding output:
+    - MUST fail the channel.
   - if `option_static_remotekey` applies to the commitment transaction:
     - if `next_revocation_number` is greater than expected above, AND `your_last_per_commitment_secret` is correct for that